 The beach there is cool.
 It’s quite large, not crowded, but you might be a bit annoyed by Sargassum.

-I also recommend one particular hotel, where I stayed one full month, which is called Isabella Boutique Hotel.
+I recommend one particular hotel, where I stayed one full month, which is called Isabella Boutique Hotel.
 It is located in Centro, however, it is almost fully protected from all the loud music coming from 5th avenue.

 It is a really quiet hotel, with good internet speed, a real swimming pool, a bar, a restaurant, and lots of fat iguanas.